1.4.27 Harmful Sexual Behaviour

 "Sexual behaviours expressed by children and young people under the age of 18 years old that are developmentally inappropriate, may be harmful towards self or others, or be abusive towards another child, young person or adult."
 (Hackett, 2014).

-Just as children develop physically, mentally, emotionally and verbally they also develop sexually; a sound understanding of what constitutes normal sexual development is vital in order to understand what is inappropriate or harmful and to ensure that children are not made uncomfortable or embarrassed by displaying normal, age appropriate, sexual behaviours.
-Assessments such as The Brook Sexual Behaviours Traffic Light Tool – A Guide to Identifying Sexual Behaviours and AIM Project are helpful in developing and checking professional understanding in this regard.
+Just as children develop physically, mentally, emotionally and verbally they also develop sexually; a sound understanding of what constitutes 'normal' sexual development is vital in order to understand what is inappropriate or harmful and to ensure that children are not made to feel uncomfortable or embarrassed by displaying normal, age appropriate, sexual behaviours.
+Assessment tools (check with your agency or local area HSB lead if there is a preferred assessment tool)are helpful in developing and checking professional understanding in this regard.
+Equally, appropriate assessment of where behaviours falls on the continuum of HSB is vital in ensuring children are supervised and offered interventions which are commensurate to the behaviour displayed.

 It is widely accepted that HSB sits on a continuum – with behaviours ranging from healthy and developmentally appropriate, to problematic and harmful/abusive.
 It is therefore helpful to distinguish between problematic and harmful / abusive in the following way: